NethServer/docs/administrator-manual/en/backup_legacy.rst

 configuration can be saved, downloaded, uploaded and restored again.

 The page allows the creation of a new on-demand backup by clicking on the :guilabel:`Create backup` button.
-As default, the system retains the latest three configuration backup.
+As default, the system retains the latest three configuration backups.
 The retention policy can be changed using the :guilabel:`Configure` button.

 Data backup
 ===========